Lesson Planning

 When thinking about math lessons for a student, consider the current concept being studied and ideas that need to be reviewed.

 During the new idea time, the student is working on a concept just learned.
-This is the most teacher-intensive time, where the student is learning and assimilating a new idea and when he or she needs the most assistance from the teacher.
+This is the most teacher-intensive time.
+The student is learning and assimilating a new idea and will need the most assistance from the teacher.

-During the time for review, one idea is to choose a page of interesting problems that is a review of concepts that the student has learned in the past.
-The student has the assigned page to be working on throughout the week during the review time.
+During the review time, one idea is to choose a page of interesting problems that review concepts that the student has learned in the past.
+The student has the assigned page to work on throughout the week during the review time.
 This way, the commonly asked question, “What do I do next?” isn’t heard as often.
-Something else that could be completed in the review time are activities from “Math At-The-Ready.”
-These are review concepts that the student can complete independently of the teacher.

-When planning for our own children, no two lessons are the same; nor do we follow the same order every day.
-For example, sometimes the review time comes first and then we work on the new idea of the day.
+When planning for our own children, no two lessons are the same, and we do not follow the same order every day.
+For example, sometimes the review time comes first, and then we work on the new idea of the day.
 Sometimes, we do the new concept, followed by the review time.
-Sometimes, mental math is done with individual students; sometimes it is a group activity with siblings.
+Sometimes, mental math is done with individual students; sometimes, it is a group activity with siblings.
+Mix it up and keep it fresh! is a group activity with siblings.
 Mix it up and keep it fresh!